OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-returns.md

 localization_priority: Priority
 ---

-# Return data from a script to an automatically-run Power Automate flow (preview)
+# Return data from a script to an automatically-run Power Automate flow

 This tutorial teaches you how to return information from an Office Script for Excel on the web as part of an automated [Power Automate](https://flow.microsoft.com) workflow.
 You'll make a script that looks through a schedule and works with a flow to send reminder emails.
 This flow will run on a regular schedule, providing these reminders on your behalf.